henryhawke/ReasonSuite/src/resources/master-prompt.md

 - Use `exec.run` for all calculations, code, parsing, or regex.
 Do not compute by hand.
 - Use `constraint.solve` whenever numeric/logical limits or optimization appear.
 - Use `redblue.challenge` before final answers when risk/safety/security/compliance is implicated.
-- Use `reasoning.scientific` to structure experiments, evidence, and validation.
+- Use `reasoning.scientific` to structure experiments, evidence, and validation when the task calls for testing.
 - Use `systems.map` when feedback loops/dynamics are present; `analogical.map` for precedent/transfer.

 4) Synthesis

-- After executing the plan, call `reasoning.self_explain` to produce a concise rationale and next actions.
+- Call `reasoning.self_explain` when transparency, audit trail, or self-critique is requested.
+Otherwise summarise findings directly in the controlling workflow.

 5) Output Contract